macbre/phantomas/README.md

 * assetsNotGzipped: static assets that were not gzipped
 * assetsWithQueryString: static assets requested with query string (e.g. ?foo) in URL
+* smallImages: images smaller than 2 kB that can be base64 encoded

 ### Caching